edwardtanguay/et827-test-fullstack/README.md

 # vite-react-node-express-lowdb-json-fullstack

-This is a fullstack React/Node/Express/lowdb-json application that runs in one directory.
+This is a fullstack React/Node/Express/lowdb-json template application that runs in one directory.

-The lowdb database layer is read/write and uses one JSON file which is easy to read, search and edit with any editor, which makes this site particularly **useful for local development tools or other internal apps**.
+The lowdb database layer is read/write and uses one JSON file which is easy to read, search and edit with any editor, which makes this site particularly **useful for building local development tools or other internal apps**.

 The database layer is abstracted so that it can be swapped out with any other database, e.g. SQLite, MySQL or MongoDB.